f1ren/elasticsearch-open-distro-docker/README.md

-# Self-managed secured and cheap Elasticsearch and Kibana tutorial
+# Secured and cheap Elasticsearch and Kibana tutorial

-On AWS, at ~20$ per month (based on [AWS Pricing Calculator](https://calculator.aws/))
+On AWS EC2, at ~20$ per month (estimation based on [AWS Pricing Calculator](https://calculator.aws/)).

 ## How can it be?
 [AWS partnered with Netflix and Expedia Group](https://aws.amazon.com/blogs/opensource/keeping-open-source-open-open-distro-for-elasticsearch/) to create open source distribution of Elasticsearch named “[Open Distro for Elasticsearch](https://opendistro.github.io/for-elasticsearch/)”.